 Earth Sciences Major Requirements

-The Bachelor of Arts Degree in Earth Sciences is designed specifically as a second major for students in the College of Education and Human Services interested in teaching science in elementary schools.
-The program is tailored to meet the interdisciplinary science objectives of elementary education majors and to facilitate the timely completion of their dual requirements in the College of Education and Human Services and the School of Liberal Arts and Sciences.
-This program is not designed to prepare students for further study in science disciplines at the graduate or professional level, or to teach science at the middle school or high school level.
+The Bachelor of Arts Degree in Earth Sciences is designed specifically as a second major for students in the College of Education and Human Services interested in teaching earth science in high schools.
+The program is tailored to meet the earth science-related objectives of high school education majors and to facilitate the timely completion of their dual requirements in the College of Education and Human Services and the School of Liberal Arts and Sciences.
+This program is not designed to prepare students for further study in science disciplines at the graduate or professional level.

 PLEASE NOTE: Some of the following requirements for the Earth Sciences Major may be satisfied by taking similar coursework through Rider Approved Study Abroad Programs.
 Please contact your academic advisor, the GEMS department chair, and/or Rider's Center for International Education (CIE) for further information.